bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/dropdown.md

 ### Advanced floating-ui configuration

 Occasionally you may want to modify the floating-ui behavior.
 We already expose some configurations through the `no-flip`, `no-shift`, `strategy`, and `offset` props.
 However, lower-level access to the API may sometimes be required.
-You can use the `floatingMiddleware` prop to define middleware to pass through to the floating-ui element
+You can use the `floatingMiddleware` prop to define middleware to pass through to the floating-ui element.

 You can view the [Floating-ui docs](https://floating-ui.com/docs/middleware) to learn more about their middleware.
-Note: You will likely want to install `@floating-ui/vue` to use their middleware directly, rather than rebuilding middleware options
+Note: You will likely want to install `@floating-ui/vue` to use their middleware directly, rather than rebuilding middleware options.

 **Note**: Using the `floatingMiddleware` prop will overwrite other defined middleware such as `offset`, `noFlip`, and `noShift`.
-They are not merged
+They are not merged.

 ## Split button support

-Create a split dropdown button, where the left button provides standard `click` event and link support, while the right-hand side is the dropdown menu toggle button
+Create a split dropdown button, where the left button provides standard `click` event and link support, while the right-hand side is the dropdown menu toggle button.

 <HighlightCard>
   <b-dropdown v-model="show18" split text="Split Dropdown" class="me-2">